-Three observers independently delineated the lamina of cores COL17-2 and COL17-3 in one transect each (Fig. A2).
-The 390 cumulative uncertainty of each observer to the mean was higher for asymmetrical than symmetrical varve-only model.
-The uncertainty varied between 0.5 % (observer 3 COL17-2) and 12.7 % (observer 2 COL17-2).
-The asymmetrical varve-only model suggests more under-counting for observers 2 and 3 and more over-counting for observer 1 (Fig. 6).
-However, segment differences are both positive and negative for all observers, indicating that systematic bias may not be an issue (Appendix A Table A1).
-The observer agreement is high for minimum thickness but low for maximum thickness (Appendix A Table A2).

-395 Observers disagreed on the number of indistinct sections, pointing to the subjectivity of varve delineations and confidence levels.
-Agreement on varve quality between observers is low (Fig. 5), highlighting the challenge of identifying lamina in some sections of the sequence, and indicating further subjectivity.
-Sections with thicker varves generally correlate across all observers such as between the varve years of 0-100 and 750-1000 in COL17-3 or between the varve years of 1000-1500 in COL17-2 (Fig. 5).
+Fig. A2).
+The cumulative uncertainty of each observer to the mean was higher for the asymmetrical than symmetrical varve-only model.
+The uncertainty varied between 0.5 %(observer 3 COL17-2) and 12.7% (observer 2 COL17-2).
+The asymmetrical varve-only model suggests more undercounting for observers 2 and 3 and more over-counting for observer 1 (Fig. 6).
+However, segment differences are both positive and negative for all observers, indicating that systematic bias may not be an issue (Appendix Table A1).
+The observer agreement is high for minimum thickness but low for maximum thickness (Appendix Table A2).
+Observers disagreed on the number of indistinct sections, pointing to the subjectivity of varve delineations and confidence levels.
+Agreement on varve quality between observers is low (Fig. 5), highlighting the challenge of identifying laminae in some sections of the sequence and indicating further subjectivity.
+Sections with thicker varyes generally correlate across all observers such as between the varve years of 0-100 and 750-1000 in COL17-3 or between the varve years of 1000-1500 in COL17-2 (Fig. 5).

-400 4.5 Marker layer uncertainty
+4.5 Marker layer uncertainty

 As marker layers were assigned by each observer individually, they do not always agree between observers.
 The identification of marker layers is a key additional source of uncertainty that is modeled in our approach.
-Consequently, the varve counts between marker layers, or segment count, in each core indicates a combination of inter-core variability due to the sediment quality and observer judgment (Appendix A Table A1).
-The largest segment difference was 110 % (172 years) for one observer which cannot be explained by marker layer misidentification alone.
-Instead, it is indicating that one observer identified more indistinct sections than the other observers for one of the sites.
+Consequently, the varve counts between marker layers, or segment counts, in each core indicate a combination of inter-core variability due to the sediment quality and observer judgment (Appendix Table A1).
+The largest segment difference was 110 % (172 years) for one observer, which cannot be explained by marker layer misidentification alone.
+Instead, it indicates that one observer identified more indistinct sections than the other observers for one of the sites.